chitra-ramalingam/AstroSeq/Readme.md

   - Segment probabilities are not fully calibrated.
   - Star-level scores are best interpreted as **relative ranking**, not physical probabilities.

+  # Applied the star classifier to all stars.

+Chose a threshold / top-N to define “positives”.
+Saved 197 stars to CSV with columns: star_id, score_raw , p_highclass (you stored 1 for those that passed your cut) A model-selected set of strongly transit-like stars, containing a mix of confirmed planets, candidates, and likely false positives.

 --- Chat GPT 5.1 helped me create this Readme.md

 ## Keywords (for discoverability)